-Organizations have traditionally leveraged Microsoft® Active Directory® (AD) for managing access to their IT resources, including their on-prem or collocated data centers and server infrastructure.
+Organizations have traditionally leveraged Microsoft® Active Directory® (AD) for managing access to their IT resources, including their on-prem or colocated data centers and server/container infrastructure.
 AD has historically been the source of truth when it comes to who has access to what IT resources, including systems, servers, applications, data, and the network.
 An organization’s server infrastructure was generally “local” to a domain either by sitting within the domain proper via an on-prem data center or via a VPN to a third party data center.
 With Active Directory, direct local access was a requirement.

 As more organizations shift to cloud infrastructure hosted at providers such as AWS, it is critical to understand the core problems with connecting identities and access to these off-prem, cloud resources.
-Some of main focal points are:
+Some of the main focal points are:

 For additional reading, blog updates, and the latest news, please visit our blog.